 Attention: The Zinger operates by a two lever traction control system which behaves very differently than front wheel steered vehicles.
 For this reason it is imperative that all users read this entire manual before operating a Zinger.
 Pay close attention to all WARNING sections in this manual as well as labels on the Zinger itself.
-Available exclusively from firstSTREET for Boomers and Beyond Inc.
+Available exclusively from Journey Health & Lifestyle.